 and the other character stands there and doesn't answer.

-This situation happens throughout most movies and TV shows because it's a cheap way to artificially create tension.
-No script or acting required!
-Just characters standing around wasting viewers' time.
+This situation occurs throughout most movies and TV shows because it's a cheap way to create tension.
+No script or acting is required—just characters standing around wasting viewers' time.

 Fiction is fake enough as it is.
-Please, use creative and fresh ways to create tension and conflict, rather than characters suddenly losing their ability to speak.
+Please use creative and fresh ways to heighten tension and conflict rather than characters suddenly losing their ability to speak.

 My stories